dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

 - **Train Accuracy**: 99.69%
 - **Test Accuracy**: 100.00%

+4. PGExplainer
+- Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges
+- It is suspected that the explainer identifies the most important edges for the correct class as the least important for detecting the other class, which may lead to incorrect explanations

 ### Key Takeaways

 - The BA2MOTIF dataset is a common benchmark for evaluating graph explainers
 - Both GCN and GIN perform exceptionally well in classifying the BA2MOTIF dataset
 - Fine-tuning with graph perturbations improved the GIN's performance to match that of the GCN
-- PGExplainer effectively justifies the classifications made by the fine-tuned GIN, providing visual explanations of the relevant motifs
+- PGExplainer, when the fix described above applied, properly justifies the classifications made by the fine-tuned GIN

+### Future Work
+- [In Progress] Investigate why PGExplainer made decision to identify important edges as the least important
 - [In Progress] Evaluate the PGExplainer's accuracy against ground truth labels for motif edges